elapouya/python-nagios-helpers/docs/howto.rst

 You will be able to manipulate strings and parse texts very easily.

-Instead of importing these two modules, one can choose to build a ``plugin_commons.py`` to import all modules needed for all your plugins, initialize some constants and define a common project plugin class, see an example in :ref:`plugin_commons <plugin_commons>`.
+Instead of importing these two modules, one can choose to build a ``plugin_commons.py`` to import and define everything you need for all your plugins, see an example in :ref:`plugin_commons <plugin_commons>`.

 Subclass the ActivePlugin class ...............................